OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 Where an application has multiple user roles, it may be appropriate to implement different defenses for different roles.
 For example, it may not be feasible to enforce MFA for all users, but it should be possible to require that all administrators use it.

+## Defense in Depth & Metrics

+While not a specific technique or technology, it is important to implement defenses that consider the impact of individual defenses failing.
+As an example, client-side defenses, such as device fingerprinting or Javascript challenge, may be spoofed or otherwise defeated and other defenses should be implemented to account for this.

+Additionally, each defense layer should generate metrics regarding volume, identified or mitigated attack volume and metadata such as IP address, HTTP header values, etc.  Monitoring each layer of defense for deviations may help identify defense failures or unidentified attacks, as well as the impact of new defense implementations.

 ### Secondary Passwords, PINs and Security Questions

 As well as requiring a user to enter their password when authenticating, they can also be prompted to provide additional security information such as: